Igors78/Testing-linter/README.md

 ### Install

 - Go to your preferred directory
-- Run `git clone https://github.com/Igors78/TicTacToe.git` command
+- Run `git clone https://github.com/Igors78/Testing-linter.git` command

 ### Usage

-- Navigate to respective folder (TicTacToe) and type `bin/main` in your terminal.
+- Navigate to respective folder (Testing Linter), put file you want to lint in 'data' folder (or copy your code into the 'fake.rb' file) and type `bin/main <your-file-name>` or `bin/main fake.rb` in your terminal.
+- Result will be shown
 - Follow the instructions above for the live link.

 ### Run tests

-- Tests passed can be found [here]()
+- Tests passed can be found [here](https://github.com/Igors78/Testing-linter/pulls) by opening closed pull request and navigate to passed tests details.

 ## Built with